 If you have a loan with mortgage insurance, be sure to add this amount to the mortgage payment.
-Mortgage insurance is common on loans that require a down payment of less than 20%.
-For more information on qualifying for a loan, check out this article.
+Mortgage insurance is common on loans that require a down payment of less than 20%. check out this article.

 Other costs to consider

 Depending on what type of property you own, you may have to pay utilities, HOA dues, snow removal or other costs.
 All costs need to be considered when calculating cash flow.
 I hope you enjoy the calculator and can put it to good use!

 149 thoughts on “Rental Property Cash Flow Calculator”

 Loving the new Cash Flow calculator Mark!
 Excellent and incredibly priceless!
 Works great so far.
 A gazillion thanks Mark.
 Definitely a time saver.

 Loved all of your articles.
 What do you think about condo vs single family investment in Bellevue area?